mediadrop/mediadrop/doc/install/quick-overview.rst

 Quick Installation Overview
 ===========================

-If you're already familiar with installing Pylons/Turbogears apps, here's a six-step run-down of how to install MediaCore.
+If you're already familiar with installing Pylons apps, here's a six-step run-down of how to install MediaCore.

 If you're not already familiar with the process, head to the main